 The Mid-Cape – This region includes Dennis, Yarmouth, Barnstable and its seven villages; Hyannis, Osterville, Centerville, Cotuit, West Barnstable, Barnstable Village andMarstons Mills.
 Hyannis is considered the “hub” of the Cape with nearly 70% of the population in this area.
 The downtown area of Hyannis is busy most of the year. it is the home of the JFK Museum and the Ocean Street Docks with ferries and tour boats to the Islands of Nantucket and Martha’s Vineyard.

 The Lower-Cape – Known as the Cape’s elbow and home of Nickerson State Park, this region includes the towns of Brewster, Chatham, Harwich and Orleans.
 The Lower-Cape boasts family-oriented summer communities and serves as the gateway to the Outer Cape, where all roads merge.

-The Islands - The region includes Martha's Vineyard and Nantucket.
+The Islands – The region includes Martha’s Vineyard (Dukes County) and Nantucket (Nantucket County).
 Each island has a distinctly different flavor.
 Nantucket, only three by nine miles, is about as quaint a New England seaside town as you will find.
 The downtown area includes fine shops, galleries and the famous Nantucket Whaling Museum.
 The cobblestone streets are busy with tourist in almost every season.
 The Christmas Stroll is a favorite winter attraction.
-Martha's Vineyard, a favorite vacation spot of the Clinton's, is well known for great beaches, ocean vistas and the seaside villages of Oaks Bluff, Chilmark, Edgartown and Tisbury.
+Martha’s Vineyard, a favorite vacation spot of the Clinton’s, is well known for great beaches, ocean vistas and the seaside villages of Oaks Bluff, Chilmark, Edgartown and Tisbury.